-The following hypothesised program was learned by $Metagol_D$ from examples drawn from the NELL database with the facts about teamplayssport/2 being removed.
+The following hypothesised program was learned by $Metagol_D$ from examples drawn from the NELL database with the facts about teamplayssport/2 being removed.13

-$athleteplayssport(X, Y) \leftarrow p1(X, Z), athleteplayssport(Z, Y).$ $p1(X, Y) \leftarrow athleteplaysforteam(X, Z), p2(Z, Y).$ $p2(X,Y) \leftarrow athleteplaysforteam(Y,X).$
+$athleteplayssport(X, Y) \leftarrow p1(X, Z), athleteplayssport(Z, Y).$ $p1(X, Y) \leftarrow athleteplaysforteam(X, Z), p2(Z, Y).$ $p2(X, Y) \leftarrow athleteplaysforteam(Y, X).$

-Note p1 can be interpreted as $team\mate$ and p2 as the inverse of athleteplays forteam.
-When inspecting this hypothesis Tom Mitchell and William Cohen commented that PROPPR [51] had already learned the following equivalent rule.
+Note p1 can be interpreted as team_mate and p2 as the inverse of athleteplaysforteam.
+When inspecting this hypothesis Tom Mitchell and William Cohen commented that PROPPR (Wang et al. 2013) had already learned the following equivalent rule.

-$athleteplayssport(X, Y) \leftarrow athleteplaysforteam(X, Z),$
+$athleteplayssport(X, Y) \leftarrow athleteplaysforteam(X, Z),$ athleteplaysforteam(W, Z),athleteplayssport(W, Y).

-athleteplaysforteam(W, Z),

-athleteplaysport(W, Y).

-This rule can be produced by unfolding the invented predicates in the MetagolD hypothesis.
-The advantage of the MetagolD solution over the PROPPR one is that the invented predicates can be reused as additional background predicates in further learning such as learning another clause for athletehomestadium/2, such as athletehomestadium(X, Y) $\leftarrow p1(X, Z)$ , athletehomestadium(Z, Y).
+This rule can be produced by unfolding the invented predicates in the Metagol_D hypothesis.
+The advantage of the Metagol_D solution over the PROPPR one is that the invented predicates can be reused as additional background predicates in further learning such as learning another clause for athletehomestadium/2, such as athletehomestadium(X, Y) \leftarrow p1(X, Z), athletehomestadium(Z, Y).